brentthorne/posterdown/README.md

 ### YAML OPTIONS

-YAML header options have been created to privide more freedom with design (ie colours and sizing) to fit a wide variety of requirments.
-Here is the default YAML found in the `skeleton.Rmd` file:
+YAML header options have been created to privide more freedom with design (ie colours, number of columns, and sizing) to fit a wide variety of requirments.
+Here are the default YAML options found in the `skeleton.Rmd` file:

 |     Option    | Description |
 |---------------|-------------|